GroupEat/groupeat-api/app/Orders/docs/main.md

 Only activated customers are allowed to join a group order.

-Same request than the *Create group order* route except that the `foodRushDurationInMinutes` field is not needed.
-The possible error responses are also the same except that the `invalidFoodRushDuration` and `groupOrderAlreadyExisting` errors cannot occur.
+Same request than the *Create group order* route except that the `endingAt` field is not needed.
+The possible error responses are also the same except that the `restaurantClosed`, `invalidEndingAt` and `groupOrderAlreadyExisting` errors cannot occur.

 To join a group order, the distance between the first delivery address and the given one must be less than {{ orders.joinable_distance_in_kilometers }} kilometers.